-If not with Faith [and] Aspiration mindful [of] Buddha, [for] seeking birth [in the] Western [Pure Land] as [their] guide, then [in] later lifetimes as humans, [it is] feared that ancient sages’ established names, of [the] moral principles [of the three] Guiding [Principles and Five] Constant [Regulations], also cannot [be] attained and heard.
+If not with Faith [and] Aspiration mindful [of] Buddha, [for] seeking birth [in the] Western [Pure Land] as [their] guide, then [in] later lifetimes as humans, [it is] feared that ancient sages’ established names, of [their] moral principles [of the three] Guiding [Principles and Five] Constant [Regulations, they] also cannot [be] attained and heard.

 Now, specially relating these conditions [for] arising, [to be] with [this] attachment behind [the] sūtras’ text, [with] hope that later, readers, [are] without that [to] doubt.

 [On the] People’s Republic [Of China’s] 23rd year, Jiǎshù [year’s] [i.e. 1934 C.E.]
 Summer Solstice’s Day, [by the] Constantly Repentant Monk Shì Yìnguāng sincerely written.